atmoswing/atmoswing-user-manual/docs/getting-started/using-atmoswing.rst

 3. :ref:`Format the predictand data <predictand-db>`.
 4. Calibrate/optimize the method using the Optimizer.

-The datasets, predictor variables, number of analogy levels, spatial windows and most other parameters used for the analogue method are defined in the `parameters files <parameters-file>`.
+The datasets, predictor variables, number of analogy levels, spatial windows and most other parameters used for the analogue method are defined in the :ref:`parameters files <parameters-file>`.

 ..
 [Horton2018] Horton, P., & Brönnimann, S. (2018).
 Impact of global atmospheric reanalyses on statistical precipitation downscaling.
 Climate Dynamics. http://doi.org/10.1007/s00382-018-4442-6